 The table lists the new commands which EXBASIC II provides, along with a brief explanation of each.
-They are of three distinct types-programmer's aids, improvements to existing BASIC statements, and completely new statements and serious programmer.
+They are of three distinct types-programmer's aids, improvements to existing BASIC statements, and completely new statements and commands.

-The programmer's aids are numerous and powerful and are more than satisfactory for the
+The programmer's aids are numerous and powerful and are more than satisfactory for the serious programmer.